|Informational Links For The 7th Cavalry Regiment and A/2-7

 Posted with permission: March 2017/JB

-about 160 men in Charlie Co 9th inf. who trained as a unit and then went over to NAM also as a
+story about 160 men in Charlie Co 9th inf. who trained as a unit and then went over to NAM

-during the Vietnam War.
-It reminded me also, when I first arrived in Nam, there were roughly
+unusual during the Vietnam War.
+It reminded me also, when I first arrived in Nam, there

 I remember watching the news at Ft.
 Carson, my last duty station before mustering out in

-think I need to visit the Wall and have a good cry while I pay my respects to my fallen comrads.
+I think I need to visit the Wall and have a good cry while I pay my respects to my fallen

 |From: Joe Galloway: